You want smart political talk without the meltdowns?

 Go ahead, sir.

-I don't want to interrupt what so many people remember are all of the hundreds, literally hundreds of rules and regulations that came forward from the previous administration.
+What so many people remember are all of the hundreds, literally hundreds of rules and regulations that came forward from the previous administration.

-Fourteen hundred and forty-two times in the previous legislation in the ACA or the Obamacare legislation, 1442 times.
+1,442 times in the previous legislation, in the ACA or the Obamacare legislation, 1,442 times, it said the Secretary shall or the Secretary may.

 Look, neither the 2015 bill or because of reconciliation does this bill fully repeal it.

-I mean, uh and there are procedural difficulties to get that, and that's been a big criticism of a lot of people.
+I mean, and there are procedural difficulties to get that, and that's been a big criticism of a lot of people.

-There's an awful lot of discretion in there.
+And you're right, that 1,442 times the Secretary shall, the Secretary may, there's an awful lot of discretion in there.

-You know, I guess that you can't give a full answer right now because you have two other steps beyond tomorrow, assuming this bill passes before we ever really get a a full glimpse of what this is gonna mean for the American people.
+And I guess talking to members and even some moderates and conservatives and Freedom Caucus people and study people, you know, I guess that you can't give a full answer right now because you have two other steps beyond tomorrow, assuming this bill passes, before we ever really get a full glimpse of what this is going to mean for the American people.

 Is that fair?

-Well, it the the full glimpse that we can give is just take a look at the hundreds of regulations and literally the thousands of guidance letters that were put out that oftentimes have the authority and the power uh of a rule and say this is what we're gonna look at and again determine whether it harms patients or helps patients, whether it drives up costs or drives down costs.
+Well, the full glimpse that we can give is just take a look at the hundreds of regulations and literally the thousands of guidance letters that were put out that oftentimes have the authority and the power of a rule and say this is what we're going to look at.

 And if it helps patients and drives down costs, then we ought to keep it.